graphsense/graphsense-spark/README.md

     $CASSANDRA_HOME/bin/cassandra -f

+For testing purposes it is easiest to run a dockerized instance of cassandra

+    docker run --rm --name cassandra_dev -p 9042:9042 -d cassandra:4.0

 ### Ingest Raw Block Data

 Use graphsense-lib to ingest data into the raw keyspace (tables).
 Before you can run the the data import please create a valid ```.graphsense.yaml``` config file in your home directory.
 For more details see [graphsense-lib][graphsense-lib].